-The New York Times lists the Burrill among top campus competitions.
+The New York Times lists the G. Steven Burrill Business Plan Competition among top campus competitions.

 Hundreds of students have participated in the competition, and thousands have attended related seminars and built new skills.
 Often working in inter-disciplinary teams of two or more people, students develop and present a business plan to a panel of judges.
 Winning ideas have included plans to market and sell products such as personal finance software, bindings for wake boards, and bio-genetic information.
 Several teams have leveraged the knowledge, experience, and exposure gained from the competition to form successful new business ventures.

-Crucial support from G. Steven Burrill, competition alumni, and many others across the UW campus and throughout the Madison community makes this educational opportunity an unrivaled forum for students wanting to hone their management acumen and technical savvy.
+Crucial support from G. Steven Burrill, competition alumni, and others across the UW–Madison campus and throughout the Madison community makes this educational opportunity an unrivaled forum for students wanting to hone their entrepreneurial acumen and savvy.

 The G. Steven Burrill competition is supported by campus partners and community organizations:

-If you have any questions and need more information about the competition, please contact:
+If you have any questions about the competition, please contact: